What is a 'Knock-In Option'

 Knock In Option FAQ

-What is knock in price?
+What is a double knock in option?

 What is European knock in?